thephpleague/csv/docs/inserting.md

 ## Stream filtering

-Some data formatting can still occur while writing the data to the CSV document after validation using the [Stream Filters capabilities](/fitering/).
+Some data formatting can still occur while writing the data to the CSV document after validation using the [Stream Filters capabilities](/8.0/fitering/).

 ## Handling newline

 Because the php `fputcsv` implementation has a hardcoded `\n`, we need to be able to replace the last `LF` code with one supplied by the developper for more interoperability between CSV packages on different platforms.
 The newline sequence will be appended to each CSV newly inserted line.

-At any given time you can get and modify the `$newline` property using the `getNewline` and `setNewline` methods described in <a href="/properties/">CSV properties documentation page</a>.
+At any given time you can get and modify the `$newline` property using the `getNewline` and `setNewline` methods described in [CSV properties documentation page](/8.0/properties/).

 ~~~php
 <?php